PerfectDev1202/PerfectDev1202/README.md

 ### About Me:
-I'm Google Sr. Software Engineer and I Love Open Source and Communication.
+I'm full stack developer.
+I'm good at python, node, C# and C++.
 Expert in delivering innovative solutions and integrating advanced AI technologies to enhance application functionality and user experience.
 I love exploring new technologies and contributing to impactful projects.

 ## 🚀 About Me